-To plead NOT GUILTY, use the form found below and return by mail or fax.
-A trial date will be set , and you will be given 3 to 4 week notice of your court date.
+To plead NOT GUILTY, use the Traffic Plea Form found below and return by mail or fax.
+A trial date will be set , and you will be given 2 to 3 week notice of your court date.

 The Driver Responsibility Program (DRP) establishes a system that authorizes the Texas Department of Public Safety (DPS) to assess surcharges to an individual based on certain traffic offenses that have occurred on or after September 1, 2003.
 Individuals are notified by mail each time a surcharge is added to their driver record.
 Surcharges are in addition to other fees and do not replace a suspension, revocation, denial, disqualification or cancellation resulting from the same conviction.

 This program was developed to encourage safe driving habits.
 It requires DPS to assess surcharges to individuals based on certain traffic offenses.
 These surcharges are assessed in two ways, a point system, and conviction based.